surfinky/gnome-login-hide-panel/README.md

 Now, **restart** your Gnome session to complete the installation.

 You will see the extension listed under the "Built-in" section of Gnome Extensions list.
-Enable and adjust preferences to your liking.
+Duly enable the extension and adjust preferences as per your liking.
 It is recommended that you restart your GDM session so that changes to preferences take full effect.

 ```